Imrizxyz/ML-Salary-Prediction-Regression/README.md

 - Model Accuracy: *Approximately 95% - 98%*
 - Example Prediction:
 **Experience:** 3 years → **Predicted Salary:** ₹30,000 approx

 ---
-## 🚀 How to Run
-1. Clone this repo
-2. Open the notebook in Jupyter Notebook or Google Colab
-3. Run all cells sequentially to see outputs and predictions

----
 ## 📊 Visualization
 The model trend line clearly shows correlation between experience & salary.